Nintorac/agoge/README.md

 [Ray](https://ray-project.github.io/) Provides easy experiment scaling + hyper parameter optimisation

-### MLFlow
+### Weights and Biases

-Provides tracking of model metrics and hyperparameters.
-Also allows for intelligent storing of training artifacts
+Agoge uses WandB to monitor model training.
+It's super easy to setup, just go to the [wandb website](https://www.wandb.com/) and sign up for an account.
+Then follow the instructions to set up

 ## Static Components